Missouri seeks innovative schools

 Applications will be reviewed by staff and subject experts engaged by MCPSC.

-- Trained reviewers will use Missouri State Statute, State Regulations, Principals and Standards and the evaluation expectations outlined for each section.
+- Trained reviewers will use Missouri State Statute, State Regulations, NACSA's Principals and Standards and the evaluation expectations outlined for each section.

 - Based on the recommendation of staff and prior to a formal vote to approve, MCPSC will hold a public hearing on the proposed charter school.